 Is there a set up fee?

-Yes.
-The cost is $2, in addition to whatever value you add to the card (monthly pass or stored value).
+No. You only need to pay for the fare you add to the card (31-Day Pass, Monthly Pass or Stored Value).
 There is no charge to re-load the card, but there is a $5 charge for replacement if you lose it.

 What if I lose my card?